 - Yellow split peas: Wash them before using.

-- Water: The liquid base of the soup.
+- Water(not pictured): The liquid base of the dhal.

-- Cooking Oil: Use avocado oil, coconut oil, olive oil, or sunflower oil.
+- Cooking Oil: Use a light tasting, high smoke point oil like, avocado oil, light tasting olive oil, sunflower oil or even coconut oil.

 - Fresh Garlic Cloves: Chopped and thinly sliced.

-- Curry powder: This has a deep earthy flavor and gives the broth that distinct yellow hue.
+- Curry powder: This has a deep earthy flavor and gives the dhal that distinct yellow hue.

 - Ground turmeric or turmeric powder: This optional ingredient contributes to the color and enhances the overall taste.

-- Cayenne Pepper: Add this optional ingredient for a kick of spice.
+- Cayenne Pepper(optional): Add this optional ingredient for a kick of heat.

-- Ground Geera: Ground, roasted cumin adds a hearty depth and a hint of citrus flavor.
+- Ground Cumin (geera): Ground, roasted cumin adds a rich and hearty depth of flavor.

 See recipe card for quantities.